Lower Your Energy Bills This Fall

 2. Check Your Home’s Insulation

 Air leaks can certainly get in the way of home performance, but so too can poor home insulation.
 Insulation can be viewed as a type of barrier between your home and the outside environment.
 It works hand-in-hand with air sealing to promote true home performance, and it’s one of the most common needs for Cincinnati homeowners.
 This is especially true for those who live in older homes, where insulation is often found to be inadequate.
 Air could be escaping through your walls and ceilings, and insulation may be exactly what you need in order to stop this problem from happening.
+The best insulation company will be able to install insulation in your home to stop the air from escaping and reducing your energy bill.

 3. Inspect Heating and Cooling Equipment